tytydraco/yessleep/out/I_went_looking_for_my_sister_I_shouldnt_have.md

 Our parents?
 Did they try to reach out and found the house?

-She steps forward—and the creature follows.
+She steps forward and the creature follows.

 Every step it takes makes the earth tremble.
 The porch groans, the windows rattle, the entire frame of the mansion shivers in anticipation, like it is excited.
 Like it is starving.